 Medical malpractice cases are unique since the plaintiffs have to show that the victim’s death was not a natural progression of his/her illness but rather directly resulted from the doctor’s negligence.
 Furthermore, the amount of damages that plaintiffs can recover are often capped at a certain amount.12

 Learn more in our article about Nevada medical malpractice personal injury laws.

 The vast majority of personal injury cases settle through negotiation alone.
 The settlement process allows all the parties to be flexible and creative when crafting possible resolutions.
-And by settling, the parties avoid the time and expense of trial.
+And by settling, the parties avoid the time and expense of trial in Nevada court.

 But many grieving family members understandably want their “day in court” and for the defendant to be found liable in a court of law.
 The trial process itself may provide closure, and juries may award far more money than anything the plaintiff(s) would be willing to settle for.